PessOak/COURSERA_Google_Capstone/README.md

 RENAME COLUMN SleepDay TO ActivityDate;
 ```

-- Now we can merge the 2 tables:
+- Now we can merge the 2 tables and save the merged table in BigQuery as a new file named "Activity_Sleep_table":
 ```sql
 -- With this query we can join the tables activity_merged and clean_sleepday_merged into one single table.
 We use the common columns (Id and ActivityDate) between them to join the data
 SELECT